F3NN3X/InfoPanel.Spotify/README.md

 - **How to Fix**:
   - Check if the plugin folder (e.g., `C:\Users\YourName\AppData\Local\InfoPanel\plugins\InfoPanel.Spotify\`) is writable—right-click, **Properties**, **Security** tab.
   - Delete `spotifyrefresh.tmp` if it exists, then reauthorize via **"Authorize with Spotify"**.
-- **If It Persists**: Run InfoPanel as Administrator to rule out permission issues.

 ### **Error Message: "Spotify ClientID is not set or is invalid"**